 If you have air sample results for mold testing what does it mean?
 Are the results good, bad, or normal?

 The most common type of testing for mold is air sampling.
 Your mold testing professional will pump a measured amount of air through a collection cassette.
 Each cassette is sealed and delivered to a laboratory.
 The laboratory will analyze each sample and report the results.
 The report will identify the types of mold and the number of mold spores per cubic meter of air.
 These mold test results allow you to compare one sample to another.
-The more air samples you have, the more information you are able to analyze.
+The more air samples you have, the more information you can analyze.
 A sample of the makeup air is also taken.
-Control samples are from in the building but outside the contaminated area or it may be taken from outside, or both.
+Control samples are from in the building but outside the contaminated area or they may be taken from outside, or both.

 The mold testing guidelines below are recommended by Wonder Makers Environmental of the Restoration Industry Association.